Replicable-MARL/MARLlib/docs/source/handbook/quick_start.rst

 The architecture of the agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Observation space varies with different environment, MARLlib automatically constructs the agent model to fit the diverse input shape, including:
+Observation space varies with different environments, MARLlib automatically constructs the agent model to fit the diverse input shape, including:

 - observation
 - global state